Writing history essays

 A detailed outline is of critical importance as you write the essay.
 It’s a skeleton which provides the essay with its structure.
 When you write the essay, you are simply clothing this skeleton with flesh, developing themes and introducing relevant facts to illustrate the points you wish to make.
-If your notes were taken properly, you will find that it is easy to reshuffle them to fit your outline.
 Try to leave sufficient time for at least one draft.
 The first draft, which is for the development of your argument, can be written quickly, and then refined in each succeeding draft.

 The last one provides an opportunity to polish style.
 You should make sure that the introduction is clear, indicating the historical context and the problem under discussion; that the narrative and argument are presented logically and concisely in the body of the essay; and that the conclusion summarizes and unifies the arguments presented.
 As a general rule, it is better to aspire to terseness and economy.
 Students more often obscure their meaning by using too many words rather than too few.